qgao21/CoreDiff/README.md

 # CoreDiff: Contextual Error-Modulated Generalized Diffusion Model for Low-Dose CT Denoising and Generalization
 This is the official implementation of the paper "CoreDiff: Contextual Error-Modulated Generalized Diffusion Model for Low-Dose CT Denoising and Generalization".
-The pre-print version can be found in [arxiv](https://arxiv.org/abs/2304.01814); the early access version can be found in [TMI](https://ieeexplore.ieee.org/document/10268250).
+The pre-print version can be found in [arxiv](https://arxiv.org/abs/2304.01814); the published version can be found in [TMI](https://ieeexplore.ieee.org/document/10268250).

 ## Updates
 - Oct, 2024: Uploaded the pre-trained model on the original Mayo 2016 'DICOM' format data (25% dose): [ema_model-150000](https://drive.google.com/drive/folders/1rGb34H_6ktP79vMYYJOLSoCE3579TDZ5?usp=drive_link).